vlkv/hackernoon_article_1/README.md

 The general approach to accomplish this is intuitively quite simple - allocate some memory on the guest side (the Wasm module side) and copy request's data from the host to that memory buffer.
 Then pass the pointer to that memory + buffer size to the guest, process the data on the guest side according to the guest's business logic and produce some result.
-Then allocate some memory for the result, copy result's bytes into that buffer and return similar pair (poiner + buffer size) from the Wasm module to the host.
+Then allocate some memory for the result, copy result's bytes into that buffer and return similar pair (pointer + buffer size) from the Wasm module to the host.
 Finally don't forget to correctly free all previously allocated memory buffers.
 When we start thinking about memory management in WebAssembly, it is very dependent on what language [^1] was used for subsequent compilation to Wasm instructions.
 Some languages have garbage collector (GC) "out of the box", some have not.